AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 * VM's service account must have required permissions.
   * `<project-number>`-compute@developer.gserviceaccount.com is the default
-  service account and users can also use custom SAs for their setup.
+  service account.
+Users can also use custom Service Accounts for their setup.
   * Service Account must have any role providing `compute.instances.get`, `compute.instances.setLabels` and `compute.zoneOperations.get` permissions.
   These permissions are needed to set VM labels during installation.